sci-visus/NSDF-WIRED/data_download/readme.md

 ## Here you find download scripts for all the NetCDF files available from [firesmoke.ca](https://firesmoke.ca/forecasts)

+### Current Workflow
+Our current workflow is doing hourly downloading.

+We use the `rename_all.py` workflow to rename all previously downloaded files to follow the naming convention `dispersion_{CDATE}_{CTIME}.nc` convention.
+Metadata in the filename is not best practice probably... however all metadata is *also* in the file itself, we store name each file using `CDATE` and `CTIME` for convenience i.e. no need to open the file and check the `CDATE` and `CTIME` during conversion to IDX.

 ### Instructions for downloading from firesmoke.ca
 | Forecast ID     | Description                                                            | URL                                                                          | Instructions                                                                                             |
 |-----------------|------------------------------------------------------------------------|------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------|